opencharles/charles-search-box/README.md

 </script>
 ```

+Where ``your/github-repo`` is the fullname of the indexed repository.

 The script will render the whole widget in a div with id ``charles-search``.
 If the
-div is not present on the page, it will create and place it right at the beginning of
-the ``<body>`` - you will probably have to write a little CSS to position the widget on
+div is not present on the page, it will create and place it right after the script tag - **you will probably have to write a little CSS to position the widget (the charles-search div) on the page**.
-  the page.

 ## Customization